 The Neighbourhood Action Team is responsible for taking a pro-active role in the cleanliness and appearance of the Borough's streets, public open spaces and woodlands, ensuring that Brentwood is a clean and green place for all to enjoy.

 Their work is on top of the daily scheduled work currently carried out by the Grounds and Street Cleansing teams, to enhance existing features and assets.

 The Neighbourhood Action Team enhances the work of the Operational teams that already work hard to keep the streets of Brentwood clean and green.
 The work carried out creates a visual impact within wards making Brentwood a cleaner and greener place for all to enjoy.

 If you know of an area that would benefit from their work, this is a great opportunity for you to highlight to your Ward members details of hot spots that require attention within your ward who will advise the Neighbourhood Action Team's manager who will endeavour to schedule work in subject to resources.
-To find your local councillor go to My Property.

 Examples of types of work the team will carry out: